Single-layer materials: Mechanical characterization

 Poisson's ratio measurements in 2D materials is generally straightforward.
-To get a value, a 2D sheet is placed under stress and displacement responses are measured, or an MD calculation is ran.
+To get a value, a 2D sheet is placed under stress and displacement responses are measured, or an MD calculation is run.
 The unique structures found in 2D materials have been found to result in auxetic behavior in phosphorene and graphene and a Poisson's ratio of zero in triangular lattice borophene.

 Shear modulus measurements of graphene has been extracted by measuring a resonance frequency shift in a double paddle oscillator experiment as well as with MD simulations.

 Fracture toughness of 2D materials in Mode I (KIC) has been measured directly by stretching pre-cracked layers and monitoring crack propagation in real-time.
 MD simulations as well as molecular mechanics simulations have also been used to calculate fracture toughness in Mode I. In anisotropic materials, such as phosphorene, crack propagation was found to happen preferentially along certain directions.
 Most 2D materials were found to undergo brittle fracture.